magne4000/universal-middleware/docs/middlewares/compress.md

 `@universal-middleware/compress` provides compression capabilities for `Response` body.

 > [!NOTE]
-> **Cloudflare** middlewares are not generated, as Cloudflare compresses responses by default.
+> No support for **Cloudflare** adapter, as Cloudflare compresses responses by default.

 ## Usage